-The PIR sensor is designed to sense the motion of animal.
-This sensor is small, inexpensive, low-power, easy to use and don't wear out.
+The PIR sensor is designed to sense the motion of an animal.
+This sensor is small, inexpensive, energy-efficient, and easy-to-use and will not wear out.
 The PIR Sensor can detect infrared signals from the human body or other animals and is triggered by their movement.
-So it can be applied to a variety of scenarios which require motion detection of human or animal.
-This new PIR sensor is smaller than the conventional ones which makes it perfect for your Arduino projects!
+So, this device can be applied to a variety of scenarios which require motion detection of humans or animals.
+This new PIR sensor is smaller than conventional ones, which makes it perfect for your Arduino projects!
 It can also be easily connected to your LattePanda using a Gravity connector.

 Connecting the Digital PIR Sensor¶

 Once the LattePanda has been set up, connect the PIR Motion to pin D9 (1st pinhole on the left).
 Please refer to the LattePanda guide below.

 Once again, make sure the black cable is facing towards the outside of the LattePanda like this:

 Create a new python file through the IDLE program and enter in the following code.
 Change 'COM5' into the port that was shown on your device previously on Arduino.
 An iterator is required to make sure the loop continues and doesn't overflow when reading many values.
 Pin(9) is chosen, as before we had inserted the rotation sensor into pin D9.